 You’ll also find props that require a little more than an over/under or yes/no determination.

-Prop bets are most popular come the Super Bowl, but are available to bettors throughout the regular season, as well.
-When the Super Bowl does arrive, you will also see many props that may not have any relation to football – length of the National Anthem, the color of the Gatorade bath, and guest appearances during the halftime show, for instance.
+NFL prop betting is most popular during Super Bowl, but are available to bettors throughout the regular season, as well.
+When the Super Bowl does arrive, you will also see many props that have no relation to football – the duration of the National Anthem, the color of the Gatorade bath, and guest appearances during the halftime show, are just a few examples.

 A futures bet is one that will not be decided anytime soon.
-You are no longer betting on a game scheduled for this Sunday, instead e.g. picking a team who will win the Super Bowl, even though it’s still August.
-You may also find yourself wagering on team win totals or individual player awards (MVP, DPOY etc.)
+You are no longer betting on a game scheduled for this Sunday.
+Instead, for example, you may be picking the team who will win the Super Bowl, even though it’s still August.
+You may also find yourself wagering on team win totals or individual player awards (MVP, DPOY etc.).

 With team win totals, the sportsbook sets a predicted total for the upcoming regular season and bettors select over or under.
 For example, the New England Patriots win total is set at 12.5 on most sportsbooks for the 2017 season.
 If they win 13 games, they will hit the over.
 If they only win 12, they stayed under.